 2015 - present

-After pushing for four years, JUMP got Topeka City Council to pass a affordable housing trust fund ordinance in 2019.
-In a 2020 Topeka Housing Study consultants revealed that you have to make $16/hr to afford a safe two bedroom rental unit.
+In 2019, after pushing for four years, JUMP got the Topeka City Council to pass an affordable housing trust fund ordinance.
+In a 2020 Topeka Housing Study, consultants revealed that you have to make $16/hr to afford a safe two bedroom rental unit.
 We want the city budget to include $2 million dollars annually for the affordable housing trust fund.
 This will incentivize construction and rehabilitation of affordable housing.

 2015 - 2017